BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    training set to learn before prediction, although they do take user input for hyperparameters.
-One consequence of this is that their output classes / clusters are numerical, not having any known biological meaning until *annotated* by the user.
-The most commonly used unsupervised algorithm in PalmettoBUG is *FlowSOM*, but *Leiden* clustering is also available for cells.
+One consequence of this is that their output classes / clusters are numerical, not having any known biological meaning until :ref:`annotation` by the user.
+The most commonly used unsupervised algorithm in PalmettoBUG is :ref:`FlowSOM`, but :ref:`Leiden-Algorithm` clustering is also available for cells.

+.. _TIFF:
 TIFF files
 ^^^^^^^^^^